tobiasgiese/cluster-api-migration/README.md

 - Stefan Büringer ([@sbueringer](https://github.com/sbueringer)) for the initial idea of migrating unmanaged clusters to Cluster API.
 - Christian Schlotter ([@chrischdi](https://github.com/chrischdi)) for helping with the implementation of the migration.
-- And last but not least the complete Kubernetes platform team at @mercedes-benz
+- And last but not least the complete Kubernetes platform team at [@mercedes-benz](https://github.com/mercedes-benz).